datanav/docs/share-pattern.rst

 Sharing data
 ============
 The main purpose of a Sesam is its ability to share data by delivering data in the form that each target system needs.
+Insted of changing the system to adjust to a.
+In their own language.

+The core priniple of Sesam data manegemet is that any target systems needing data, will sync their designated optimized data store.

 Transport
 ---------
-Sesam supports both push and pull mechanisms.
-Push is prefered as it makes it possible for Data Managers to controll the flow and know the status of the target system.
+Sesam supports both push and publish mechanisms.
+Push is has the advantige of making it possible for Data Managers to controll the flow and know the state of the target system.
+Publish has an advantage that gives the target system controll over their data flow, but a limitied support for data formats, JSON, CSV, XML, RDF, SD-SHARE.
+Sesam does not support ad hock querying on published data, but has a limited support pre defined query properties or data subsets.

 Schema
 ------